meteor/meteor/source/packages/dynamic-import.md

 Error: Cannot find module '/libs/example.js'
 ```

 Meteor’s build process builds a graph of all files that are imported or required
 using static analysis.
-It then creates exact bundles of the the referenced files
+It then creates exact bundles of the referenced files
 and makes them available to the client for `import()`.

 Without a complete import statement (static, dynamic or `require`), Meteor won't
 make that module available for `import()`.

-The solution to make dynamic expressions work is to create a module white-list
+The solution to make dynamic expressions work is to create a module "whitelist"
-that can be read by the build process, but does not actually run like so:
+that can be read by the build process, but does not actually run.
+For example:
 ```js
 if (false) {
   import("/libs/example.js");